ShahbazAthar/python_repo/vehicle_rental_system/README.md

 whatever `Vehicle` it's handed — it has no idea whether that's a `Car`, `Bike`, or `Van`, and it doesn't need to.
 Each subclass supplies its own pricing logic, so the calling code stays completely unaware of vehicle types.
-This is what satisfies the assignment's restriction against "long if/else chains based on vehicle type": there's no vehicle-type conditional anywhere in the codebase, because the vehicle itself is responsible for knowing its own cost.
+This is what satisfies -  no long if/else chains based on vehicle type": there's no vehicle-type conditional anywhere in the codebase, because the vehicle itself is responsible for knowing its own cost.
 It's also what makes the system open to extension — adding a `Truck(Vehicle)` class with its own pricing rule requires touching exactly one file (`models/vehicle.py`); nothing in `services/` or `main.py` changes.

-## Bonus features implemented
+## Other implemented features

 - Security deposit + insurance premium calculation (per-vehicle-type deposit multiplier)
 - Cancellation and refund handling (with a cancellation fee)